 Pursuing CGD’s goal of providing independent research and practical ideas for global prosperity often involves making recommendations based on original statistical analysis.
 We believe that research that takes on a public role, such as becoming the basis for public policy decisions, should be transparent about its data and methods.
 Our policy, adopted in August 2011, is that the full details of these analyses should be publicly shared.
 The original data and all computer code needed to prepare and perform an analysis should be posted on our website in an accessible form so that others can understand and replicate our results.
-We adopted this approach in August 2011 and will apply it to new work going forward.

 Setting a high standard for data disclosure helps us meet the gold standard of scientific research: replicability.
 It also makes our research more credible and subject to fine-tuning through public examination.